tylerpearson/CoverPop/README.md

 By default, a click on any element with `.coverPop-close` will close the popup.
 The plugin adds `preventDefault()` to elements with this class.

 If you wish to continue with the default action, but also hide the popup, add `.coverPop-close-go`.
-This is particularly useful for form submissions.
+This is particularly useful for form submissions that are sent to another page.

 ```html
 <body>